 Living trees lock up carbon, and burning releases it.
-That’s the conflict-ridden equation of global warming.
+That’s (part of) the conflict-ridden equation of global warming.
 Albert Bates has been at the front lines of the warming conflict since his 1990 title, Climate in Crisis.
-In this book, he defines “biochar” as charged (pyrolized) organic matter intended to be applied to soil in farming or gardening, and argues that partial burning of waste wood and other carbonaceous matter can effectively lock up carbon and store it underground in a human-fired echo of what Gaia did when she converted ancient forests into coal and oil.
+In this book, he defines biochar as charred (pyrolized) organic matter intended to be applied to soil in farming or gardening.
+His biochar solution merely asks us to partially burn our waste wood and other carbonaceous matter into charcoal, and add it to our soil where it will lock up carbon and store it underground in a human-fired echo of what Gaia did when she converted ancient forests into coal and oil.

-Underlying this new interest in Orellana’s story is dirt — specifically, a rich, dark soil known called terra preta de los indios, or the dark earth of the indians.
-Consisting of local soil amended with large amounts of charcoal and broken pottery, Terra Preta crops up throughout the region and, a thousand or more years later, retains such fertility that the locals mine and bag it for sale as potting soil.
+Underlying this new interest in Orellana’s story is dirt — specifically, a rich, dark soil known as “terra preta de los indios,” or “dark earth of the indians.”
+Consisting of local soil amended with large amounts of charcoal and broken pottery, terra preta crops up throughout the region and, a thousand or more years later, retains such fertility that the locals mine and bag it for sale as potting soil.
 It may have supported a very real, very rich, and various human civilization such as Orellana wrote of.

-But where Charles Mann spends chapters exploring the complicated and disputatious history of anthropology and its effect on our notions about early man, Bates suggests that Orellana’s natives had not only manufactured the most fertile soil known to mankind, but had also unwittingly discovered a key to climate change.
-He cites new data suggesting that as indians converted untold tons of living wood into untold acres of charcoal soil amendments they effectively warmed the planet.
-And when they all died from sudden exposure to the European diseases they were genetically unable to resist, the resulting reforestation of previously farmed land threw the planet into a cooling cycle that we know as the little ice age; the period between Columbus’ “discovery” of America and the start of the (coal-fired) industrial revolution.
+But where Charles Mann spends chapters exploring the complicated and disputatious history of anthropology and its effect on our notions about early man, Bates suggests that Orellana’s “natives” had not only manufactured the most fertile soil known to mankind, but had also discovered the biochar solution which might give us a key to climate change.
+He cites new data* suggesting that, as indians converted untold tons of living wood into untold acres of charcoal soil amendments, they effectively warmed the planet.
+And when they all died from sudden exposure to European diseases which they were genetically unable to resist, the resulting reforestation of farm land contributed to a planetary cooling cycle that we now know as the “little ice age” — the period between Columbus’ discovery of America and the start of the (coal-fired) industrial revolution.

 Me?
 I just finished grinding up a winter’s worth of charcoal left-over from my wood-fired oven.
 This spring, it’s going into the compost to be activated so I can put it back into the soil that not only made me, but gave me my lovely wife and children as well.
 By grace and beauty, we hope not only to live, but to participate in miracles.